 This reality is in line with allocative efficiency: the suits that are available are limited because car retailers’ resources are not infinite, and they need to put their energy into the styles that are in the highest demand.
 Putting resources toward the items in highest demand helps them achieve higher profits.

 In this case, the marginal benefit of the person in this example who is going to the clothing shop is near equal to the clothing shop’s marginal cost: the amount they will pay for more suits.
 Even though some consumers might want a bright green suit, the majority will prefer navy blue, so clothing manufacturers will put their resources (advertising and production dollars) toward navy blue suits.

 Allocative vs. Productive Efficiency

 Productive efficiency centers around producing goods at the lowest possible cost.
-This is based on the method of production, in contrast to the allocative efficiency, which is the amount that is produced.
+This is based on the method of production, in contrast to the allocative efficiency, which focuses on the amount that is produced.